nikolim/katacoda-scenarios/ansible-mern/step4.md

 ## Run the playbook

-At the end of this step, as we've finished writing **mongodb.yml**, we add these steps to the playbook and execute them:
+At the end of this step, as we've finished writing **mongodb.yml**, we put these steps to the playbook and execute them:

 <pre class="file" data-filename="mern.yml" data-target="replace">---
 - hosts: localhost